NickGolitsyn/NickGolitsyn/README.md

 - 👋 Hi, I’m @NickGolitsyn.
-- 👀 I’m interested in Web Development, Design, Photography and Football.
-- 🌱 I’m currently doing the Front-End Engineer career path on CodeCademy.
+- 🌱 I’m currently doing the "Front-End Engineer career path" course on CodeCademy.
-- 📫 You can reach me via my email (golitsynnick@gmail.com) or by phone (07403525139).
+- 📫 You can reach me via my email (golitsynnick@gmail.com) or by phone (+44 7403 525139).

 <!---
 NickGolitsyn/NickGolitsyn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.